Kakadu123/frontend-nanodegree-feedreader/README.md

 # Instructions

 Please run the application by clicking on index.html in the root directory.
 The application is a web-based RSS feeds reader with jasmine testing section on the bottom of the page.
+Please note that in order to test all specs (especially the last spec).
+There is a default timeout changed to 15 seconds to give the tester suffient time to click on .menu-icon-link element (in the upper left corner) that toggles the left menu.
+The tester is subsequently required to click on any of the li in the .feed-list and thus triggering loadFeed function.
+If the tester selects menu item other than the default one (Udacity Blog) than the .feed content should be modified.
+In case the tester selects default menu element, then the newly-loaded .feed content remains the same as before.

 ## Tests